Welcome to the Rouhana laboratory at Wright State University.

 We use planarian flatworms as a model system to study the regulation of gene expression during regeneration and development of the reproductive system.

-- Our sequence draft of the Girardia dorotocephala transcriptome and its application for study of stem cell biology has been published in Developmental Biology.
+- Our sequence draft of the Girardia dorotocephala transcriptome and its application for study of stem cell biology has been published online in Developmental Biology.
 Congratulations Matt and Sydney!

 - Our work on Cytoplasmic Polyadenylation Element Binding Proteins and planarian reproductive system development is available from Developmental Biology.

 -Junichi Tasaki returns to Japan as a reproductive development scientist at Kao Corporation.
 He will remain a part of our laboratory as a Visiting Scientist.
 Good luck Junichi, Chihiro, Ayano and Chiori!

 - Congratulations to Matt Almazan on graduating as the Department of Biological Sciences and College of Science and Mathematics "Top Scholar".